stefanpartheym/archlinux-ipu6-webcam/README.md

 This should work with all Arch Linux installation and perhaps even EndeavourOS.
 This installion has been tested and should work on a fresh Manjaro installation (https://github.com/stefanpartheym/archlinux-ipu6-webcam/issues/26#issuecomment-1615873036) but there are several issues reported by Manjaro users.
 Testing and more issues from Manjaro users are welcome.

-All PKGBUILDs in this repository are taken from [this comment](https://bbs.archlinux.org/viewtopic.php?pid=2062371#p2062371) on the Archlinux forums.
-From `v1.0.0` on, the PKGBUILDs are slightly modified to avoid conflicts with their AUR counter parts.

 ## Install

 Run shell script `install.sh` to install all necessary packages and enable/start services.
-Make sure to reboot after a successfull installation.
+Make sure to reboot after a successful installation.

 ## Test